ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

     Downloading artifacts from GitHub can be done by checking the ``https://github.com/ansys/project-name/releases`` section.

-    Note that if you download the ``Wheel`` of a Python package, you must manually install it with a command like this:
+    Note that if you download the wheel of a Python package, you must manually install it with a command like this:

     .. code-block:: bash